Nourished Journal

 + Wildcrafted Organics - Wild Rose Botanical Mist

 Moisturisers, make-up products and sunscreens can be occlusive and cause a flare-up of your skin.
-Try to avoid heavy products.
 Our recommendations for lighter options are:

 + Ere Perez – Moringa All Beauty Cream